urbanwildlifeinstitute/UWIN_tutorials/IUWC25_OSM/enhancing_maps.md

 **NOTE:** You may be used to starting by setting your directory using `setwd()`.
 However, we highly recommend using RStudio Projects.
-RStudio projects make it straightforward to divide your work into multiple contexts, each with their own working directory, workspace, history, and source documents.
-A R Project is essentially a directory which will contain all the files you need for a specific project.
+RStudio Projects make it straightforward to divide your work into multiple contexts, each with their own working directory, workspace, history, and source documents.
+A Project is essentially a directory which will contain all the files you need for a specific project.
 Go to RStudio and click on *File > New Project > Exisiting Directory* and locate your *UWIN_tutorials/IUWC25_OSM/* folder.

 # UWIN Tutorial: Enhancing maps with OpenStreetMap Data
 *Created by Kim Rivera and Tiziana Gelmi-Candusso - last updated April 2025*